Hashihaka Kofun: Tomb shape and size

 The Museum, Archaeological Institute of Kashihara, Nara Prefecture and the Sakurai City Board of Education have conducted archaeological excavation The discovery of a 10 m wide shelter at the foot of the mound and a part of an outer bank more than 15 m wide on the outer side of the shelter.
-In the moat area on the southeast side of the rear circle, a causeway with thatched stones piled up on both sides was found.
+In the moat area on the southeast side of the rear circle, a causeway with fukiishi (roofing stones) piled up on both sides was found.

 Archaeological excavation conducted from 1994 to 1995 confirmed the existence of a large depression, called the "outer moat-like structure," about 2 m deep and 50 m wide, on the outer side of the outer moat, surrounding the mound, moat, and outer moat.
 It is estimated that the site is located in the same area.
 This is presumed to be a depression topography caused by earth removal from the mound from which the soil used to build the mound was collected.